Ingest from storage

 Returns

 The result of the command is a table with as many records as there are data shards ("extents") generated by the command.
-If no data shards have been generated, a single record is returned with an empty (zero-valued) extent ID.
+If no data shards were generated, a single record is returned with an empty (zero-valued) extent ID.

 Name | Type | Description |